Brucephalus/Textbooks/Science.md

 This specialization was facilitated by the formation of discipline-specific journals, such as _Nature_ (1869) and _Science_ (1880), which allowed researchers to publish and communicate findings within their fields.

 #### 1.2.3.
-The professionalization of science in the 19th and 20th centuries

-#### 1.2.3.
 The Professionalization of Science in the 19th and 20th Centuries

 The 19th and 20th centuries witnessed a profound transformation in the structure and practice of science, leading to its formal professionalization.
 Science transitioned from being an endeavor pursued primarily by independently wealthy scholars, often referred to as "natural philosophers," to a structured profession with specialized disciplines, formal education, institutional support, and funding.
 The period was marked by the rise of research institutions, the expansion of scientific education, the development of peer-reviewed journals, and the increasing collaboration between science and industry.